-Our Delicious Red Snapper Amandine is a fish dish with a fabulous sauce made with butter and almonds.
+Our Delicious Red Snapper Amandine (or almondine) is a fish dish with a fabulous sauce made with butter and almonds.
 You may be familiar with the classic French dish Trout Amandine.
 But Red Snapper is one of our favorite fish due to its moist and firm texture.
 It is definitely different from trout, but works at least as well in this dish.
 The slightly sweet and nutty flavors make it the perfect fish for a variety of seasonings and sauces, but especially with the butter and almond sauce with a kiss of lemon in this Red Snapper Amandine recipe.

 Even better, Red Snapper is found primarily in the Gulf of Mexico, so living in Houston we can find fresh Red Snapper, often caught that morning.
 But don’t worry if you live somewhere else, as Red Snapper is fairly easy to find in stores.
 Because of its overall mild taste, this popular white fish is a common menu item.